Sikorsky UH-60 Black Hawk: Upgrades and variations

 After entering service, the helicopter was modified for new missions and roles, including mine laying and medical evacuation.
 An EH-60 variant was developed to conduct electronic warfare and special operations aviation developed the MH-60 variant to support its missions.

 Due to weight increases from the addition of mission equipment and other changes, the Army ordered the improved UH-60L in 1987.
 The new model incorporated all of the modifications made to the UH-60A fleet as standard design features.
 The UH-60L also featured more power and lifting capability with upgraded T700-GE-701C engines and an improved gearbox, both from the SH-60B Seahawk.
 Its external lift capacity increased by 1000 lb up to 9000 lb.
-The UH-60L also incorporated the SH-60B's automatic flight control system (AFCS) for better flight control with the more powerful engines.
+The UH-60L also incorporated the SH-60B's automatic flight control system (AFCS) for better flight control with more powerful engines.
 Production of the L-model began in 1989.

 Development of the next improved variant, the UH-60M, was approved in 2001, to extend the service life of the UH-60 design into the 2020s.
-The UH-60M incorporates upgraded T700-GE-701D engines, improved rotor blades, and state of the art electronic instrumentation, flight controls and aircraft navigation control.
+The UH-60M incorporates upgraded T700-GE-701D engines, improved rotor blades, and state-of-the-art electronic instrumentation, flight controls and aircraft navigation control.
 After the U.S. DoD approved low-rate initial production of the new variant, manufacturing began in 2006, with the first of 22 new UH-60Ms delivered in July 2006.
 After an initial operational evaluation, the Army approved full-rate production and a five-year contract for 1,227 helicopters in December 2007.
 By March 2009, 100 UH-60M helicopters had been delivered to the Army.
-In November 2014, US military ordered 102 aircraft of various H-60 types, worth $1.3 billion.
+In November 2014, the US military ordered 102 aircraft of various H-60 types, worth $1.3 billion.

 Following their use in the operation to kill Osama bin Laden in May 2011, it emerged that the 160th SOAR used a secret version of the UH-60 modified with low-observable technology which enabled it to evade Pakistani radar.
 Analysis of the tail section, the only remaining part of the aircraft which crashed during the operation, revealed extra blades on the tail rotor and other noise reduction measures, making the craft much quieter than conventional UH-60s.
 The aircraft appeared to include features like special high-tech materials, harsh angles, and flat surfaces found only in stealth jets.
 Low observable versions of the Black Hawk have been studied as far back as the mid-1970s.

 In September 2012, Sikorsky was awarded a Combat Tempered Platform Demonstration (CTPD) contract to further improve the Black Hawk's durability and survivability.
-The company is to develop new technologies such as a zero-vibration system, adaptive flight control laws, advanced fire management, a more durable main rotor, full-spectrum crashworthiness, and damage tolerant airframe; then they are to transition them to the helicopter.
+The company is to develop new technologies such as a zero-vibration system, adaptive flight control laws, advanced fire management, a more durable main rotor, full-spectrum crashworthiness, and damage-tolerant airframe; then they are to transition them to the helicopter.
 Improvements to the Black Hawk are to continue until the Future Vertical Lift program is ready to replace it.